vedi/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 **A `Leaderboard` contains the following elements:**

-- `Provider`: provider leaderboard related to
+- `Provider`: the provider this leaderboard is related to

-- `Id`: an unique identifier of leaderboard
+- `Id`: a unique identifier of this leaderboard

 ## Score <a href="https://github.com/soomla/unity3d-profile/blob/master/Soomla/Assets/Plugins/Soomla/Profile/game-services/domain/Score.cs" target="_blank"><img class="link-icon" src="/img/tutorial_img/linkImg.png"></a>